 New Boiler Vs Boiler Repair

-The big debate is whether you should keep repairing your boiler or whether a completely new boiler will be easier, safer and cheaper in the long run.
+The big debate is whether you should continue repairing your boiler or whether a completely new boiler will be easier in the long run.
 How does a new boiler cost compare to the cost of replacing parts?
 What is the boiler installation and repair process?
 In this guide, we’ll go through the pros and cons to each action and recommend the best processes for a perfectly running heating system.

 Is a repair really worth it?